BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Currently the pack is still in development and is subject to change as new updates are released.

 Please check frequently to see if there has been an update.
-Mod version 2.3 (Community Contributor Update) lasted update on 2022/09/08 (YYYY/MM/DD)
+Mod version 2.5 (Community Contributor Update V2) lasted update on 2022/10/06 (YYYY/MM/DD)

 ![alt text](https://raw.githubusercontent.com/BansheeStudio/BansheeStudio.github.io/main/Backup%20Content/gen3preview2.png)